Coronavirus Guidance (COVID-19)

 After 7 days, or longer, if you still have symptoms other than cough or loss of sense of smell/taste, you must continue to self-isolate until you feel better.

-You will recieve further advice from the NHS if you test positive.
+You will receive further advice from the NHS if you test positive.

 Coronavirus outbreak FAQs: what you can and can't do